Matthew Stafford: 2014 season

 On January 4, 2015, Stafford and the Lions went against the Dallas Cowboys, in the Wild Card Round of the playoffs.
 After the Lions had a 20–7 lead in the third quarter, the Cowboys scored 17 unanswered points to win 24–20.
 In the fourth quarter, with the Lions up 20–17, Stafford threw a pass to tight end Brandon Pettigrew.
 The ball hit Cowboys linebacker Anthony Hitchens on the back.
 Pass interference was initially called on the Cowboys.
 However, the officials reversed the call on the series that ended up being crucial as the Lions were forced to punt later on the drive.
-Stafford threw 323 passing yards, one touchdown, and one interception in the loss.
+Stafford threw for 323 yards, a touchdown, and an interception in the road loss.

-On January 19, 2015, it was announced that Stafford was selected to the 2015 Pro Bowl, his first Pro Bowl appearance.
-He would be replacing Peyton Manning of the Denver Broncos, due to a quad injury.
-For the game, he was named Pro Bowl Offensive MVP, with 316 passing yards, two touchdowns, and one interception.
+On January 19, 2015, it was announced that Stafford was selected to the 2015 Pro Bowl, his first Pro Bowl appearance as a replacement for Peyton Manning of the Denver Broncos, due to a quad injury.
+Stafford was named Pro Bowl Offensive MVP after throwing for 316 passing yards, two touchdowns, and an interception.